- Do you invest in Bitcoins?

 For CoinSutra users, we have a special offer where you can get 3 months of CoinStats pro for free.

-At the time of writing this resource, they only offer manual addition of a coin which you can track, and see the profit/loss.
+At the time of writing this resource, they offer manual addition of a coin which you can track, and see the profit/loss.
+As a free and simple crypto portfolio tracker, CoinMarketCap portfolio tracker is pretty decent.

 See the screenshots below to see what you would be seeing: